rumialirome-ship-it/ABexch/README.md

 ### **Troubleshooting**

 -   **502 Bad Gateway:** Your backend is likely not running.
 Check `pm2 logs ababa-backend` for errors.
 A common error is an incorrect `DATABASE_URL` in the `.env` file.
+-   **500 Internal Server Error:** The application can't talk to the database correctly.
+The most common cause is that the `npm run db:setup` step failed and the tables do not exist.
+Use the verification step in Step 5 to confirm.
 -   **CORS Error in Browser Console:** The `CORS_ORIGIN` in your `backend/.env` file does not exactly match `https://www.abexch.live`.
 Remember to run `pm2 restart ababa-backend` after changing it.
 -   **404 Not Found on Page Refresh:** Your Nginx `location /` block is misconfigured.
 Ensure the `try_files $uri $uri/ /index.html;` line is present in `/etc/nginx/sites-available/abexch.live`.